mlibrary/about-publishing/src/content/features/equity-justice-and-inclusion.md

           Please register here: <http://myumi.ch/BoWml>
+      - type: highlight
+        text: >-
+          “As a public university with a mission to serve society, we must use our intellectual power and commitment to advocacy as instruments to defeat an unjust system, advance anti-racism and dismantle systems of oppression.”

+          —[Mark Schlissel](https://record.umich.edu/articles/keynote-speakers-praise-mlks-fearlessness-and-perseverance/), President, University of Michigan
   - heading: Equity
     subheading: In order to create true equality of opportunity, equity is needed to make sure that everyone has the same chance of getting there.
 These books